westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =hint

-Don't forget to add `1` to when adding column with the new feature.
+Don't forget to add `1` when adding the column with the new feature.

 *** =pre_exercise_code
 ```{python}